vwt-digital/odh-link2-handlers/functions/bucket_xml_to_json/README.md

-# Consume for Link2
+# Bucket XML to JSON
 This function consumes messages gotten via a Google Cloud Platform (GCP) bucket trigger.
-It checks whether it is an XML file, makes it a JSON and sends it to a GCP topic.
+It gets the file from the storage bucket and checks whether it is an XML file, makes it a JSON and sends it to a GCP topic.
 ## Setup
 1. Make sure a ```config.py``` file exists within the directory, based on the [config.example.py](config.example.py), with the correct configuration:
     ~~~